A Look at Probiotics and Health

 Start slowly.
 Eat small amounts, such as a 2- to 4-ounce serving.
 Work up to 6 to 8 ounces a day.

 Use yogurt or other probiotic products as ingredients in food.
 Top a baked potato with plain yogurt, use buttermilk in a salad dressing, or add kefir to a fruit smoothie.
 Don’t cook fermented dairy products.
 You’ll kill the friendly microorganisms.

 Make probiotics a habit.
 Probiotics don't become a permanent part of your body flora.
 That’s why you have to take probiotics every day or every other day.

 Talk with your doctor before you take probiotics if you have an illness.
-Probiotics are generally thought to be safe, however, there isn't much known about the safety of probiotic use for people with compromised immune systems and for very young children.
+Probiotics are generally thought to be safe.
+But not much is known about the safety of probiotics for people with weakened immune systems or for very young children.

 - McClintock, Heidi, RD, LD